 Foreword 3

 Why are we consulting now?
-5
+6

 What have we done so far?
-6
+7

-What you have said 7
+What you have said 8

-What other key stakeholders have said 7
+What other key stakeholders have said 8

 What decisions have we made?
-7
+8

-Testing 8
+Testing 9

-Why do we need more homes?
-10
+Why do we need more homes? П

-Additional need for new home issues to address in Hart 10
+Additional housing need issues to address in Hart П

 How many more homes are we planning for?
-12
+14

-Helping to meet possible Rushmoor or Surrey Heath unmet need for new homes 13
+Helping to meet possible Rushmoor or Surrey Heath unmet need for new homes 14

-Development within Hart since 2011 14
+Development within Hart since 2011 16

 How can we meet our need for more homes?
-16
+17

 Where could the new homes go?
-16
+18

-Environmental Constraints on the choices where Hart can grow 18
+Environmental Constraints on the choices where Hart can grow 20

-The Constraints in combination 20
+The Constraints in combination 21

-What land will we include in our calculations to show that we will meet our need for new ho omes?21
+What land will we include in our calculations to show that we will meet our need for ne homes? ew 22

 What scale of development will be appropriate for each individual area?
-22
+23

 What should be our distribution of growth priority?
-24
+25

 After that what should be our approach?
-26
+27

-Other approaches to distributing growth 28
+Other approaches to distributing growth 30

 How should we plan for the additional new homes?
-28
+30

-Approach I: Disperse greenfield development from towns and villages within 5km of the SPA ٠29
+Approach 1: Disperse development throughout towns and villages within 5km of the TBHSPA 32

-Approach 2: Strategic 'greenfield' expansion on the edge of one of more of the main settlement ents33
+Approach 2: Strategic expansion on the edge of one or more of the main settlements 36

-Approach 3: Focus growth on a new settlement at Winchfield 39
+Approach 3: Focus growth on a new settlement at Winchfield 41

-New Home Site Options 45
+New Home Site Options 47

-Neighbourhood plans 46
+Neighbourhood plans 50

+Glossary of Terms 51

+Appendix I - Brownfield SHLAA sites in Hart 55